LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - State of Being
 	- Find a way to stabilise before she expires
 - The trident
-	- optional: Find a way to fix it
+	- Find a way to fix it
+	- Return or keep it

 ## Duska
 - Find the source of the Coeden